KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

       - [eg. `~/.local/Steam/steamapps/common/KINGDOM HEARTS -HD 1.5+2.5 ReMIX-/`]

 - [**OpenKH**](https://github.com/OpenKH/OpenKh/releases)
-   - Download `openkh.zip` from the latest numbered build.
+   - Will be downloaded from the `OpenKHSetup.sh` Script
-   - Extract OpenKH somewhere safe on your system.

 - **ProtonUp-QT (Flatpak)**
    - Download from Discover

 - **Protontricks (Flatpak)**
-   - Download from Discover
+   - Download from Discover and run once.

 - Password set in Konsole
    - Enter `passwd` in Konsole to setup a password if you haven't already.